caddis/craft-wistia/README.md

 ### preview.getUrl
 Video screenshot.
 Default size: 1280px by 720px.

 You can specify a width and/or height to resize the preview image.
-The image will be center-cropped based on the size you specify.
+The image is center-cropped based on the size you specify.
 The width parameter is required to transform the image, otherwise the image will output the default size.

 ```twig
 {{ video.preview.getUrl({